How to Use Your Brand Colors More Effectively

 Disclosure :: This post may contain affiliate links, meaning I get a tiny commission if you make a purchase through my links - at no cost to you.
 Products I advertise are only ones that I have used, tested, LOVED, and paid for myself (unless clearly stated otherwise).
 Thank you for supporting resource like this one!

 Here’s where you really start looking a pro!
-For non-essential info, like writing “Testimonial”—or, in this case, “Kind Words”—directly above a client’s testimonial, try using really LOW contrast to treat the type as a decorative element.
-Light text on a darker background is more difficult to read, but in this case, seeing/reading “Testimonial” is less important than the actual words of your client.
+For non-essential info, like writing “Testimonial”—or, in this case, “Kind Words”—directly above a client’s testimonial, try using really LOW contrast to treat the type as a decorative, almost textural, element.
+Light text on a darker background is more difficult to read, but in this case, seeing/reading “Kind Words” is less important than the actual words of my client.
 Notice how your eyes move to the dark text first, even though it’s smaller?
-Magic.

-When you understand how to use color hierarchy, your palette becomes more than pretty—it becomes powerful.
+When you understand how to use color hierarchy, your palette becomes more than pretty.
+It becomes powerful.
 With just a few contrast tweaks, you can guide the eye, create focus, and make your brand look sharp and intentional.
-Keep this framework handy the next time you’re designing, and watch your visuals do the heavy lifting.
+Keep this framework handy the next time you’re designing, and let your visuals do the heavy lifting.

 Nikki Mihalik